 1

-Nitrogen oxides emissions and upstream oil and gas operations
+Nitrogen oxides from oil and gas

 Oil and gas exploration and production processes are collectively known as the “upstream” operations.
 Upstream oil and gas operations include: